rhubarb414/social-network-api/README.md

 - xxx Put, Post, Delete for thoughts

-- Post, Delete for user friend list
+- xxx Post, Delete for user friend list

 - xxx Post, Delete for reactions to thoughts